behu-kea/first-semester-java/lessons/week-03/5-friday.md

 The project should be handed in on fronter using GitHub.

 We will find a judge that will find the best face, and there will be a small price 🏆

+## Evan

+Make 4 slightly different projects.

+Prepare them on those projects on wednesday.
+With fx commenting evans way.

+The learning starts with reading a project and commenting them.